mramirez92/reading-notes/class-05.md

 **font-stack** allows you to apply multiple fonts, allowing you to guarantee availability of text if one font fails. seperated by commas

 1. foreground color applies to text, including any other decorations to it; background color applies color to borders or element backgrounds?

-2. I would add color to background of page, to sections, text, headers
+3. I would add color to background of page, to sections, text, headers

-2. What should you consider when choosing fonts for an HTML document?
+4. Simplicity, readabilty

-3. font-size changes size, font-weight= boldness, font-style= italic
+5. font-size changes size, font-weight= boldness, font-style= italic

-4. We can use letter-spacing and word-spacing properties when font is too dense and to improve readability.
+6. We can use letter-spacing and word-spacing properties when font is too dense and to improve readability.

 [^1]:Reference [](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Images_in_HTML)